micnic/simples/DOCUMENTATION.md

 attributes: object

 Sets the cookies sent to the client, providing a name, a value and an object to configure the expiration time, to limit the domain and the path and to specify if the cookie is http only.
 To make a cookie to be removed on the client the expiration time should be set in `0`.
-Can be used multiple times, but before `.write()` method.
+Can be used multiple times, but before writing any data to the connection.
 Returns current instance, so calls can be chained.

 ```js
 connection.cookie('user', 'me', {